Leo3Lee/HSI-Solver/README.md

 # HSI-Solver
 HSI Solver extension based on CSI
-Adsorption energy database is needed to go along with the code
+Adsorption energy database (.csv) file is needed to go along with the code